 Research Overview

-Research in the group is driven by our fascination in the structural chemistry and its ties to the material properties in condensed matter.
+Research in the group is driven by our fascination in the structural chemistry and its ties to the material properties in molecular condensed matter.
 On-going research directions are:

 • High-Pressure Crystal Chemistry of Soft Crystalline Materials